 Fine.
-A few idiots call and harass A., a few idiots irritate Paquita, and the Spanish Minister of Education and Culture appears to just be an idiot.
+A few idiots call and harass my husband and a few idiots irritate Paquita, and the Spanish Minister of Education and Culture appears to just be an idiot.
 This does not for total weirdness make.
-However, it was Friday when A. called me from the metro in Barcelona that I decided that things are going a bit too far.
-Friday, Oct 12th, was the day of the Hispanidad, something like Columbus Day in the US, and a truly Spanish holiday.
-In the metro a group of men were singing patriotic Spanish hymns and A. walked past them on his way to the door to exit the train.
+However, it was Friday when my husband called me from the metro in Barcelona that I decided that things are going a bit too far.
+Friday, Oct 12th, was the day of the Hispanidad, something like Columbus Day in the U.S., and a truly Spanish holiday.
+In the metro a group of men were singing patriotic Spanish hymns and my husband walked past them on his way to the door to exit the train.
 Apparently, his not joining in on the sing-along offended them.
 “What!?
 You must be a separatist!” they yelled and then pushed him in the back and belted out a forceful, “¡Viva España!”

 Let us not forget those old history books and the kind of stupidity that is accepted in times of crisis.
 Ok, Spain’s unemployment is at 24%.
 Ok, there’s talk of separation, revolution and a big-ass bailout for Spain.
 None of this merits this sort of violent, aggressive bullshit.
 Meanwhile, while we all wonder if Catalonia will separate and how to ‘Spaniardize’ schoolchildren, the economy isn’t getting any better.
 Is all this a smokescreen to block out the larger issue here?
 Specifically, that there are no jobs, little hope, and best and brightest of the country’s young people are getting the hell out of Spain.